Knowledge Hub

 Using equity funding

-If you choose private equity to fund your roll-up, you should choose a firm that’s a specialist in this kind of deal.
+If you choose private equity to fund your roll-up, you should choose a specialist firm.
 Roll-up mergers tend to need more capital and can be more difficult, so you’ll need a team that knows what it’s doing.

 Using your company’s equity as currency